openworm/org.geppetto/README.md

 #### [Website](http://www.geppetto.org/) | [Documentation](http://docs.geppetto.org/) | [Releases](https://github.com/openworm/org.geppetto/releases/)
 #### [Contribution guidelines](http://docs.geppetto.org/en/latest/contribute.html#how-to-contribute-code-to-geppetto) | [Development progress](https://waffle.io/openworm/org.geppetto)

-**Geppetto is a web-based platform to visualise and simulate biological models.**
+**Geppetto is an open-source platform to build web-based applications to visualize and simulate neuroscience data and models.**

 Although Geppetto was designed with neuroscience and biology in mind, Geppetto can be used anywhere there is need to rely on a backend to perform any kind of simulation and allow the user to interact with it through a web application.

-**If you just want to play with a sample Geppetto deployment you don't need to install anything, just visit <https://live.geppetto.org>.**
+**If you just want to play with a demo Geppetto deployment you don't need to install anything, just visit <https://live.geppetto.org>.**

 If you want to setup your own Geppetto deployment from sources use our [Setup Instructions](http://docs.geppetto.org/en/latest/osxlinuxsetup.html).
 If you need help designing your own custom Geppetto deployment or want to join the project as a contributor you can [send an email](mailto:matteo@geppetto.org) or just interact with us through GitHub!